ExoticCandyC/arch_fluxbox/README.md

     GRUB_CMDLINE_LINUX_DEFAULT="init=/lib/systemd/systemd"

-home extract.sh is not working. debug it (root is working just fine)
+#FIXED# home extract.sh is not working. debug it (root is working just fine)

 in .config: 1) make xrandr execute in two lines (dpi in a separate line) 2) fix persepolis font size